 Latex allergy Avocado might cause an allergic reaction in people who are allergic to latex.
 Vomiting and diarrhea are symptoms of a stomach allergy to particular meals.
 Milk, oats, rice, and other foods cause stomach allergies in certain newborns and toddlers.
 Vomiting and diarrhea are common symptoms of this allergy.
 In these infants and children, eating avocado may elicit the same reaction.

 The most common way to make avocado is to mash it.
 Then you can add it to your smoothie and let it cool.
 Another option is to put avocado in your salad.
-It is rich in healthy fats, and it will help you feel full longer.
+It is rich in healthy fats and will help you feel full longer.
 So, a healthy avocado is a delicious addition to your salad!
 Once you have mashed it, you can add it to your favorite recipe.
 A simple mashed avocado with some fresh herbs will go far.

 Unlike some other fruits, avocados can also be used in desserts.
 A classic example of avocado-based desserts would include mango-based ice cream or a smoothie.
 Other fruit-based drinks like yogurt and milkshakes could also be made with avocado.
 A great way to make an avo toast is to spread it with mashed avocado, and you can even spread it on the top of your toast.